This material (including images) is copyrighted!.

 rotation).
 Also,

-look at stars that have signatures of "metals" (elements heavier than helium)
+we should look at stars that have signatures of "metals" (elements heavier than helium)

 in their spectra---stars in the galactic disk and bulge.
 Leftover "metal"